2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Prior to this exchange, the sender is logically already aware of the recipient's payment code, having retrieved it off-chain, for example, from their website, invoice, or social networks.
 However, the recipient is not necessarily aware of the sender's payment code.
 However, the code must be transmitted to him; otherwise, he won't be able to derive the ephemeral keys needed to identify the addresses where his bitcoins are stored or access his funds.
 Although this transmission of the sender's code can technically be carried out off-chain by other means of communication, this poses a problem if the wallet is to be retrieved from the seed only.

 This is because, unlike conventional addresses, BIP47 addresses are not derived directly from the recipient's seed - using an `xpub` would be simpler in this case - but rather result from a calculation combining the two payment codes: those of the sender and the recipient.
 Therefore, if the recipient loses their wallet and attempts to restore it from their seed, they will recover their own payment code, which is directly derived from their seed.
 However, to recover ephemeral addresses, he will also need the payment codes of all those who have sent him bitcoins via BIP47.
-Hence, the importance of the notification transaction, which enables this information to be saved on the Bitcoin blockchain, while still allowing it to be easily found without having to search through the billions of transactions executed since its launch in 2009.
+Hence, the importance of the notification transaction lies in its ability to save this information on the Bitcoin blockchain, while still allowing it to be easily retrieved without requiring a search through the billions of transactions executed since its launch in 2009.

 ![BTC204](assets/fr/224.webp)